-With the amount that there is to learn in the realm of photographing wildlife, there’s no better place to start than with the basics.
+With the amount there is to learn in the realm of wildlife photography, there’s no better place to start than with the basics.

 Think of the word photography and a million genres will start popping up.
 Studio, street, sports, fashion, food, portraiture, aerial, landscape, experimental – the list goes on and on, but they all fall under the capabilities of our devices at hand.
 As such, a camera is an extremely versatile tool that can enable us to capture what happens in front of us and give us an additional creative outlet.